mattholy/wand/README.md

-# Lighthouse
+# wanderor
-Lighthouse is an ActivityPub relay made of FastAPI.
+wanderor is an ActivityPub relay made of FastAPI.

 ## About